vulcanize/vulcanizedb/README.md

 complicate data accessibility and usability for dApp developers.
 VulcanizeDB improves Ethereum data accessibility by providing a suite of tools to ease the extraction and transformation of data into a more useful state.

+VulanizeDB includes processes that sync, transform and expose data.
+Syncing involves querying an Ethereum node and then persisting core data into a Postgres database.
+Transforming focuses on using previously synced data to query for and transform log event and storage data for specifically configured smart contract addresses.
+Exposing data is a matter of getting data from VulcanizeDB's underlying Postgres database and making it accessible.

 ## Dependencies
  - Go 1.11+